 Module 4: Implementing the Programme (Part 1)

-First of the two modules on implementation takes the participants through various phases of programme -preparatory, build-up and exit.
+The first of the two modules on implementation takes the participants through various phases of programme – preparatory, build-up and exit.
 We discuss the kind of activities that are typically needed at each phase.
-However, change is two steps forward, and one step backward- or even sideway.
-Recognising this, we take participants through the arc of TNUSSP’s evolution; they include key ‘moments’ like inflection points, failures etc. It also reflects on how a change initiative such as TNUSSP can work through and around these.
+However, change is two steps forward and one step backward, or even sideward.
+Recognising this, we take participants through the arc of TNUSSP’s evolution, including key moments, inflection points, failures, etc. and reflect on how change initiatives can work through and around these.

 Saturday, 13 Sep 2025 | 10:00 am to 1:15 pm